ZG4RBU/Archiver/README.md

 - download youtube videos that may get deleted later, in my case its music videos.
 - Archiver can also be used as an OSINT tool to visualize gathered info better.

+## How it works
+Archiver is heavily dependent on selenium and pytube modules.
+Firstly, the youtube videos are downloaded locally and uploaded on mega.nz.
+After the downloads finish, mega.nz link and youtube link content are parsed to html blocks, from which the html file is built.

 ## Prerequisites
 1. Python 3.6+
 2. Google Chrome